Sheriff: Suspected Texas gunman caught hiding under laundry

 “They can rest easy now, because he is behind bars,” Capers said of the families of the victims.
 “He will live out his life behind bars for killing those five.”

-The arrest happened near Conroe, ending what had become a widening dragnet that had grown to more than 250 people from multiple jurisdictions.
+The arrest ends what had become a widening dragnet that had grown to more than 250 people from multiple jurisdictions and had seen $80,000 in reward money offered.
 As recently as Tuesday morning, the FBI said that Oropeza “could be anywhere,” underlining how investigators for days struggled to get a sense of his whereabouts and candidly acknowledged they had no leads.

 The tip that finally ended the chase came at 5:15 p.m., and a little more than an hour later, Oropeza was in custody, said FBI Assistant Special Agent in Charge Jimmy Paul.
 The alleged shooter is a Mexican national who has been deported four times between 2009 and 2016, according to U.S. immigration officials